Pat Crowe: Early life and criminal career

 Crowe resurfaced in South Omaha around 1900 with his old comrade Pat Cavanaugh.
-That winter they kidnapped Edward Cudahy, Jr. After scoring the first successful ransom for a kidnapping in the United States, Crowe disappeared, resurfacing a number of times until 1905.
+That winter they kidnapped Edward Cudahy Jr. After scoring the first successful ransom for a kidnapping in the United States, Crowe disappeared, resurfacing a number of times until 1905.
 That year, he walked down the streets of Butte, Montana, asking to be arrested for the kidnapping.
 In February 1906, despite the prosecution's 40 witnesses, a firsthand account of a confession to a priest, and no testimony by his defense, Crowe was acquitted by a jury.

 After the kidnapping

 After his acquittal, Crowe was not implicated in any more major crimes, but was arrested for panhandling in New York.
-He wrote two autobiographies, in both of which he admitted his responsibility for Cudahy, Jr.'s kidnapping.
+He wrote two autobiographies, in both of which he admitted his responsibility for Cudahy's kidnapping.
 In 1927, a biographer wrote Crowe's life story, portraying him as "a modern-day Robin Hood".

 In 1920, Crowe ended up at The Salvation Army in New York City working as a nightwatchman at the Hut in Manhattan's Union Square.